CarlosAugustoMartins/hcalab/README.md

 -----------------------------|---------------------------|-----------------------------------------
-hca-dsa-scheduling-train     |hca-dsa-scheduling-train   |Where the existing timpani dev happens. hca-dsa-mlops-train          |hca-dsa-mlops-train        |(Will be deprecated) where MLOPS works. hca-dsa-bhp-train            |hca-dsa-bhp-train          |MLOPS Dev Env. fake data.
+hca-dsa-scheduling-train     |hca-dsa-scheduling-train   |Where the existing timpani dev happens. hca-dsa-mlops-train          |hca-dsa-mlops-train        |(Will be deprecated) where MLOPS works. hca-dsa-bhp-train            |hca-dsa-bhp-train          |MLOPS Dev Env with fake data.

 ## Google Cloud Projects